ChiefGyk3D/twitch-and-toot/README.md

 ## Installation

-    Clone the Github repository to your device: git clone https://github.com/ChiefGyk3D/twitch-and-toot.git Install the required packages: npm install
+    `Clone the Github repository to your device: git clone https://github.com/ChiefGyk3D/twitch-and-toot.git Install the required packages: npm install
     Create a config.json file based on the config_template.json file in the repository.
 Fill in the required information such as Twitch API key, Mastodon API key, and the channel name you want to track.
-    Run the script: node twitch-and-toot.js
+    Run the script: node twitch-and-toot.js`

 ## Configuration

 The configuration file config.json is used to store the required information such as Twitch API key, Mastodon API key, and the channel name you want to track.

 You can also customize the messages that will be posted to Mastodon when the streamer is live.
 You can set any random messages and number of them in config.json.
+The latest version allows you to include the stream title and URL in the messages by using {streamTitle} and {streamURL} placeholders, which will be replaced with the actual stream title and URL, respectively.

+For example, you can set a message like this in config.json:

+`"Go check out \"{streamTitle}\" at {streamURL}!"`

 ## Modules